Custom Website (Advanced): Build a Website

 Adding a Contact Form

 Adding a contact form to your website allows current and future clients to enter their contact info and email you.
-Many templates already have a Contact Us form installed, and one can also be added on our website builder by going to Blocks and selecting the Contacts section, then choosing the appropriate element.
+Many templates already have a Contact Us form installed, and one can also be added on our website builder by going to Blocks, selecting the Contacts section, then choosing the appropriate element.

 Regardless of how you add the contact form, you’ll need to set it up so that you receive messages at your email address: